andrew/ultimate-awesome/README.md

 - [awesome-osml-for-devs](https://github.com/merveenoyan/awesome-osml-for-devs) - List of resources, libraries and more for developers who would like to build with open-source machine learning off-the-shelf.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
 - [awesome-evm-security](https://github.com/kareniel/awesome-evm-security) - 🕶 A high-level overview of the EVM security ecosystem.
+- [Awesome-Learning-based-VO-VIO](https://github.com/KwanWaiPang/Awesome-Learning-based-VO-VIO) - Paper Survey for Learning-based Odometry.
 - [awesome-llm-reasoning-failures](https://github.com/peiyang-song/awesome-llm-reasoning-failures) - Repo for "Large Language Model Reasoning Failures".
 - [awesome-ripple](https://github.com/vhpoet/awesome-ripple) - A curated list of Ripple resources.
 - [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [awesome-coder](https://github.com/coder/awesome-coder) - A curated list of awesome Coder resources.
 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
-- [awesome-speech-language-model](https://github.com/ddlbojack/awesome-speech-language-model) - Paper, Code and Resources for Speech Language Model and End2End Speech Dialogue System.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-osint-chrome-extensions](https://github.com/ubikron/awesome-osint-chrome-extensions) - Chrome Extensions for OSINT.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
+- [awesome-speech-language-model](https://github.com/ddlbojack/awesome-speech-language-model) - Paper, Code and Resources for Speech Language Model and End2End Speech Dialogue System.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .